 audit_log with the actor type

-background jobs) and the originating request id + conversation id.
-This closes the forensic gap
+and the originating request id + conversation id.
+The audit write is non-fatal: an audit failure

 OAuth refresh handling